Mad Max (2015 video game): Development

-In April 2014, Avalanche announced that Mad Max would be delayed until the following year, making it one of the titles released during Avalanche's "biggest year since [its] inception".
-The game was retooled during development.
-Despite its release that year, the game is not directly connected to 2015's Mad Max: Fury Road and was not intended to be a tie-in; its setting and story are original.
+Avalanche Studios revealed that they were working on the game in 2013.
+Avalanche's founder and CEO Christofer Sundburg said that Miller and Barlog's project was not the Mad Max game announced by Avalanche, though Barlog briefly worked on a Mad Max game while working at Avalanche.
+Miller had collaborated with Avalanche during the game's pre-production in mid-2011.
+The game was not intended to be a tie-in for Fury Road; its setting and story are original.
 This decision was made because the game's publisher, Warner Bros.
 Interactive Entertainment, believed that a standalone game was more beneficial to players than a "play-the-movie game" after the success of its Batman: Arkham series.
 Locations which have appeared in the films, such as Gas Town and Thunderdome, are featured in the game.
+Full production of the game began before May 2012.
+According to Avalanche, the game was retooled during development.
+It was revealed in 2024 that the studio, despite its experience in working on open world games, were forced to make Mad Max a linear experience during the game's first year of development.

 Unlike previous Avalanche games, such as Just Cause 2, the game's tone is more mature and its narrative is emphasized.
 Similar to the films, Max seldom speaks or expresses emotion; his thoughts are reflected by his actions.
-The team aimed at developing a complex character and personality for him.
-According to the game's director, Max is traumatized by past experiences (such as losing his family); this makes him "insane", "unstable", and "mad".
+According to the team, Max is traumatized by past experiences (such as losing his family); this makes him "insane", "unstable", and "mad".
 These qualities are reflected in the game's "rage" mode, in which Max inflicts additional damage on enemies.
+Gaming journalists invited to preview at E3 2013 noted that Max had an American accent, rather than the Australian accent of the film series, and fans protested his new American voice.
+Australian actor Bren Foster was subsequently chosen for the role.
 Chumbucket, Max's mechanic and companion, is obsessed with the Magnum Opus; according to the game's lead writer, he "has a pseudo-religious/sexual relationship with engines".
 Scabrous Scrotus, the game's main antagonist, is a warlord designed as a "bloodthirsty monster that only can find solace from his own pain through the suffering of others".
 Enemies' faces are painted and scarred; according to game director Frank Rooke, their appearance "is kind of the approach of how this civilization merged into this kind of state".
+Like the films, the game does not identify the apocalypse; its developers wanted to give "a sense of mystery" to the wasteland so players could imagine how the wasteland evolved.
+The game's setting is described as "wasteland creole", with elements of a number of civilizations, so its characters have a variety of accents.